 Are you spending too much time putting out fires, working “in” the business, rather than “on” the business?
 If your daily activities revolve around operations rather than planning, organizing, directing, and charting the long-term course for the company, you should ask yourself: Am I really the best person for the CEO role?
-Or am I more comfortable in a hands-on, operational role?
+Or am I more comfortable in an operational role?

 CEO vs. Owner – What’s Best for the Business

 Take a 30,000-foot perspective, are you the best person to run the company at this stage?
 Are your skills, interests, and experience better used somewhere else in the company?
 Would a professional CEO bring the right mix of skills and experience to the organization to take the firm to the next level?
 Keep in mind that what’s best for the business is, ultimately, best for you, the owner.

 Hiring a professional manager to be the CEO does not mean that you’re giving up ownership.
 It is possible to run a business without being the owner and you can own a business without running it.
 Nobody can take ownership away from you unless you decide to sell.

 The new CEO could be another family member who has been with the business for years and who has the aptitude, education, and skills to fill the top position.
 Or perhaps they worked outside the family business for a number of years, got management experience, and now they’re interested in joining the family business, bringing new ideas, experience, and skills.